 Fraud in Victoria and Crimes of Deception

-Fraud in Victoria includes a number of offences which involve deception, including the offence of obtaining property by deception, obtaining financial advantage by deception, falsification of documents and false accounting.
+Fraud in Victoria includes a number of offences involving deception, including the offences of obtaining property by deception, obtaining financial advantage by deception, falsification of documents and false accounting.
 This article outlines offences related to fraud in Victoria.

-Obtaining property by deception is covered under section 81 of the Crimes Act 1958 (VIC) which states that it is a crime for a person to act deceptively and with dishonesty obtaining or acquiring any property which belongs to someone else.
+The offence of obtaining property by deception is contained in section 81 of the Crimes Act 1958 which states that it is a crime for a person to act deceptively and with dishonesty obtain or acquire property that belongs to someone else.
 The offence requires an intention to permanently deprive the rightful owner of the property.

-The crime of obtaining property by deception carries a maximum penalty of ten years’ imprisonment which makes it a level 5 imprisonment offence.
+The offence of obtaining property by deception carries a maximum penalty of ten years imprisonment.

 What is deception?